maaskola/discrover/BUILDING.md

 ### Cairo
-As of version 1.4.0 [Cairo](http://cairographics.org/) is used to generate sequence logos in PDF and PNG format.
+As of Discrover version 1.4.0 [Cairo](http://cairographics.org/) is used to generate sequence logos in PDF and PNG format.

 ### R library